NetApp/netappdvp/README.md

 	"controllerA": "10.0.0.5",
 	"controllerB": "10.0.0.6",
 	"passwordArray": "",
-	"hostData_IP": "10.0.0.101"
+	"hostDataIP": "10.0.0.101"
 }
 ```

 ### E-Series Array Setup Notes

-The E-Series Docker driver assumes that you have a volume group or a DDP pool
+The E-Series Docker driver can provision Docker volumes in any storage pool on the array, including volume groups
-pre-configured (N number of drives; segment size; RAID type; ...).
-The driver
-then allocates Docker volumes out of this volume group or DDP pool.
-The volume group
-and/or DDP pool must be given a specific name and there must be two groups allocated.
-For example, you could create a volume group/DDP pool named 'netappdvp_hdd' and another named 'netappdvp_ssd'.
+and DDP pools.
+To limit the Docker driver to a subset of the storage pools, set the poolNameSearchPattern in the
+configuration file to a regular expression that matches the desired pools.

-When creating a docker volume you can specify the volume size as well as the allocation group/DDP pool using the
+When creating a docker volume you can specify the volume size as well as the disk media type using the
 '-o' option and the tags 'size' and 'mediaType'.
+Valid values for media type are 'hdd' and 'ssd'.
+Note that
-Note that these are optional; if unspecified, the defaults will
+these are optional; if unspecified, the defaults will be a 1 GB volume allocated from an HDD pool.
+An example
-be a 1 GB volume allocated from the HDD pool.
-An example of using these tags to create a 2 GB
-volume from the SSD volume group/DDP pool:
+of using these tags to create a 2 GB volume from an SSD-based pool:

 	docker volume create -d netapp --name my_vol -o size=2g -o mediaType=ssd

+The E-series Docker driver will detect and use any preexisting Host definitions without modification, and
+the driver will automatically define Host and Host Group objects as needed.
+The host type for hosts created
+by the driver defaults to "linux_dm_mp", the native DM-MPIO multipath driver in Linux.

-Note that the current driver is meant to be used with iSCSI.
+The current E-series Docker driver only supports iSCSI.

-*Compatibility note:* When assigning LUN numbers for volumes attached to Linux hosts, start with LUN 1
-rather than LUN 0.
-If an array is connected to the host before a device is mapped to LUN 0, the
-Linux host will detect the REPORT LUNS well known logical unit as LUN 0, so that it can
-complete discovery.
-LUN 0 might not immediately map properly with a simple rescan,
-depending on the version of the host operating system in use.

-See [SANtricity Storage Manager 11.20 SAS Configuration and Provisioning for Linux Express Guide](https://library.netapp.com/ecm/ecm_download_file/ECMP1532526) for more details.

 ## SolidFire Config File Variables

-In addition to the global configuration values above, when using SolidFire, these options are avaialble.
+In addition to the global configuration values above, when using SolidFire, these options are available.

 | Option            | Description                                                               | Example                    |
 | ----------------- | --------------------------------------------------------------------------| -------------------------- |